 The following tables show the changes in the portfolio of financial instruments measured at fair value and allocated to Level 3, on the basis of class of financial instrument regardless of measurement category.
 Transfers to or from Level 3 from/to other levels in the measurement hierarchy were made at the carrying amount on the date on which the transfer was carried out.
-The allocations to the various levels are reviewed quarterly.
-The tables show the gains and losses as well as the cash flows that have occurred since the beginning of the year or since the allocation to Level 3.
-The tables also show the net gains or losses on remeasurement of the financial instruments still held in the portfolio as at the reporting date:
+The

 Positive fair values of derivatives Bonds and other fixed- income securities Loans and receivables 1) Equity shares and other variable- income securities Share- holdings Receivables from en- dowment insurance policies

-As at 1.1.2020 - 329 60 1,456 53 97 71
+As at 1.1.2020 329 60 1,456 53 97 71

 Gains or losses recognised in the consolidated income statement 128 28 -1 2

 Net trading income 112 4

-Gains or losses on other financial assets mandatorily measured at fair value through profit or loss 16 24 -1 2
+Gains or losses on other financial assets mandatorily measured at fair value through profit or loss 16 24 9 -1 2

 Gains or losses recognised in other comprehensive income -2 -1

 Additions 5 185 17 1

-Disposals/liquidations -21 -65 -295 -1 -3 -13
+Disposals/liquidations -21 -65 295 -1 -3 -13

 Changes in accrued interest -3

-Amortisation of premiums/discounts -5
+Amortisation of premiums/discounts 5

 Transfers from Level 2 5

-Transfers to Level 2 74
+Transfers to Level 2 -49

 As at 30.6.2020 380 1,293 60 93 60

-Gains or losses on financial assets in the portfolio recognised in the consolidated income statement 107 10 9 1 1
+Gains or losses on financial assets in the portfolio recognised in the consolidated income statement 107 10 1 1

 1) Opening balance adjusted: As at 31 December 2019, transactions were allocated to Level 2 even though the fair value ought to have required their allocation to Level 3.
-The balance as at 1 January 2020 has been increased by € 34 m.
+The balance as at 1 January 2020 has been increased by €34 m.